gork/tyro/README.markdown

 In a sentence
 -------------

-Another super-lightweight JavaScript MVC framework inspired by Backbone, CorMVC and Sammy.
+Tyro is another (super-lightweight) JavaScript (MVC) framework inspired by Backbone, CorMVC and Sammy.

 In slightly more detail
 -----------------------

-1. We hope this project aids in building single page web applications.
-2. We don't want to prescribe too much.
-3. We do want to provide some essential tools to help you implement your own application.
-4. We hope to provide an example of how to use it.
+We hope this project aids in building single page web applications without prescribing too much; we want you, the developer, to lean on the tool, as opposed to rely on it.
+Technically speaking, you could use Tyro without any models and views and instead munge all the layers into what we call the controllers, but we don't advise this.

 A very simple quick start guide
 -------------------------------